Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Traditional Logic

-"In the traditional view, the neck is the gateway between the head and the body.
-Long sitting can make Qi gather there like leaves in a narrow stream.
-Gua Sha sweeps the gateway, helping the current move and allowing the head to feel clearer."
+In the traditional view, the neck is the gateway between the head and the body.
+Long hours at a screen can make energy gather there like leaves in a narrow stream.
+Gua Sha sweeps the gateway, helping the current move and allowing the head to feel clearer.

 What You Need